Netherlands–Romania relations

 Netherlands–Romania relations are the bilateral relations between the Netherlands and Romania.
 The Ambassador to Romania is concurrently accredited to Moldova.
 Romania has an embassy in The Hague and honorary consulates in Heeg, Rotterdam and Venlo.
 The Netherlands has an embassy in Bucharest, honorary consulates in Cluj-Napoca, Timișoara and Constanța, and since 2016 an office in Chișinău in Moldova.

-Both countries are full members of the European Union and NATO.
+Both countries are full members of the Council of Europe, the European Union and NATO.
 The Romanian Embassy in Hague is also the Permanent Representative of Romania at the Organisation for the Prohibition of Chemical Weapons as well as the Romanian Authority providing direct contact with any other international institutions and organizations based in the Netherlands.

 Lucian Fătu has been appointed Ambassador of Romania to the Kingdom of the Netherlands in November 2020 and Roelof van Ees was appointed Ambassador of the Kingdom of the Netherlands to Romania in 2019.

+The Netherlands gave full support to Romania's applications for membership in the European Union and NATO.

 History

 The first Dutch diplomatic representative in Romania was established on 21 December 1841 with a vice-consulate in Galaţi.
-On 25th August 1856, a mission was established in Bucharest as a consulate-general with broader powers and duties and in 1857 four honorary consulates were founded: in Botoşani, Focşani, Roman and Giurgiu.
+On 25 August 1856, a mission was established in Bucharest as a consulate-general with broader powers and duties and in 1857 four honorary consulates were founded: in Botoşani, Focşani, Roman and Giurgiu.
 In January 1880, the Netherlands recognized the independence of Romania and the consulate in Bucharest was raised to diplomatic agency level.
 The consul Jean A. Keun presented his letter of credence as Chargé d'affaires.
 On 13 February 1880, Romania and the Netherlands officially launched the diplomatic relations at the level of legation.

 Between 1880 and 1898 Romania was represented in the Netherlands through its legation in Brussels.
-The first head of the mission called on 17 of April 1880 was minister Mihai Mitilineu.
+The first head of the mission called on 17 April 1880 was minister Mihai Mitilineu.
 In 1898, a Romanian legation was established in The Hague led by Ion N. Papiniu.
 In 1900 the Romanian legation in The Hague had in subordination the general-consulate of Rotterdam and the consulates of Amsterdam, Dordrecht and Scheveningen.

 On 25 August 1966 the relationships between Romania and the Netherlands were raised to embassy level.

 Rotterdam and Constanţa are twinned since 1968 and Sibiu is officially twinned with Deventer since 2007.